María M. Coronel, Ph.D.

 kayleril@umich.edu

-Kayle Riley is a second year Biomedical Engineering PhD student from Kansas City, MO.
+Kayle Riley is a 3rd year Biomedical Engineering PhD student from Kansas City, MO.
 Interestingly, Kayle has never lived in Missouri despite being born there and instead has lived half of her life in Indiana and the other half in Michigan.
 She completed her undergraduate degree in Biomedical Engineering at a tiny college known as Trine University in Angola, IN (Kayle’s cohort of graduating BME students was a total of 18 people).
 After graduation, Kayle participated in an NIH funded Post-Baccalaureate Research Education Program (PREP) at the University of Cincinnati, where she got to work with Dr. Jim Wells.
 During her time there she learned to culture iPSCs and even took the time to learn how to reprogram PBMCs into iPSCs.
 She spent a great deal of time differentiating human intestinal organoids and insulin producing beta-like cells to use for her experiments.

 Kayle’s work in the Coronel Lab focuses on developing a semi-synthetic mucin-based MAP gel functionalized with bioluminescent cytokine probes as a monitoring tool for graft rejections.
 Her work would enable stem-cell-derived beta cell grafts to be monitored via a minimally invasive approach.
 When Kayle isn’t reorganizing the lab in her free time, she likes to watch K-dramas and be a couch potato.
 If she is feeling adventurous, she likes to hang out with friends, go to Maiz with Nicole, and go to raves because EDM music is life (except for techno).
 If Kayle was an immune cell, she would be a plasma B cell because she is always the last to arrive in lab.